Angel-2180/MediaSort/README.md

 - ⚡ Blazing Fast
 - 📁 Organize your media files
 - 📤 Webhook support
+- 🔍 Search TV Maze and TMDB for media names
+- 🗂️ Profiles implementation
+- ✨ And More to come !!!

 ## Installation

 Download the latest release from the [releases page](https://github.com/Angel-2180/MediaSort/releases)

+An installer is included with the release to simplify the installation process.

 ## Usage/Examples